Children’s Books That Celebrate the Library (and Librarians)

 Thomas and the Library Lady by Pat Mora, illustrated by Raul Colon

 Based on the true story of Tomás Rivera, the son of migrant workers.
 During the summer, a librarian helps him discover the wonder of books and stories.

-Picture Books with Animal Friends at the Library
+More Library Books with Animal Friends

 Captivating illustrations in yellow and blue tones show a little librarian and her three assistant owls who help their patrons find books.